CoasterFreakDE/ORK/README.md

 #### Create a data class

 A Tableclass consists of 3 different parts.
-- Implementing the interface `Table`
+- Implementing the interface `ITable`
 - At least **one** PrimaryKey
 - FieldNames